Selective Prediction via Training Dynamics: Empirical Evaluation

-\paragraph{Checkpoint resolution sensitivity} The second important hyper-parameter of our method is the granularity of available checkpoints.
-We study the sensitivity of \texttt{NNTD}$(s_\text{avg}, 0.05)$ with respect to the checkpointing resolution in Figure~\ref{fig:resolution}.
-Our experiments demonstrate favorable coverage/error trade-offs starting at 25-50 checkpoints.
-Further increasing the resolution to multiple hundreds of intermediate models does offer diminishing returns but also leads to better coverage especially at very low error rates.
+\paragraph{Checkpoint Selection Strategy.} The second important hyper-parameter of our method is the checkpoint selection strategy.
+In particular, to reduce computational cost, we study the sensitivity of \sptd with respect to the checkpointing resolution in Figure~\ref{fig:resolution}.
+Our experiments demonstrate favorable coverage/error trade-offs between $25$ and $50$ checkpoints when considering the full coverage spectrum.
+However, when considering the high coverage regime in particular (which is what most selective prediction works focus on), even sub-sampling $10$ intermediate models is sufficient for SOTA selective classification.
+Hence, with only observing the training stage, our method's computational overhead reduces to only $10$ forward passes at test time when the goal is to reject at most $30\%-50\%$ of incoming data points.
+In contrast, \de requires to first train $E$ models (with $E=10$ being a typical and also our particular choice for \de) and perform inference on these $E$ models at test time.
+Further increasing the checkpointing resolution does offer increasingly diminishing returns but also leads to improved accuracy-coverage trade-offs, especially at low coverage.